kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q7
 A 23-year-old patient with *myasthenia gravis* is admitted under your care for a thymectomy.
 On further reading you discover that this autoimmune disorder affects the neuromuscular junction.
 Which one of the following statements concerning *neuromuscular junctions* is CORRECT?

-	A. It is also known as a 'gap junction' - F
+	A. It is also known as a 'gap junction'
-	B. Noradrenaline (norepinephrine) is the primary neurotransmitter in the neuromuscular junctions in the somatic nervous system - F
+	B. Noradrenaline (norepinephrine) is the primary neurotransmitter in the neuromuscular junctions in the somatic nervous system
-	C. Choline is synthesised in adequate amounts in the ends of motor neurones - F
+	C. Choline is synthesised in adequate amounts in the ends of motor neurones
 	D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced
 	E. It is an example of a chemical synapse - F
 #### Answer: D. In myasthenia gravis the number of acetylcholine (Ach) molecules released is dramatically reduced - *FALSE* = E. It is an example of a chemical synapse